 The Iris Network, Division for the Blind and Visually Impaired, Division for the Deaf, Hard of Hearing & Late Deafened, University of Southern Maine Linguistics Department, Helen Keller National Center and consumers have been meeting for over a year to develop a Support Service Provider (SSP) Program for people, in the State of Maine, who are deaf-blind/dual sensory impaired.
 This program has been named, "Independence Without Fear".
 The mission of this program is to recruit, train and maintain a database of specially trained volunteers who can facilitate communication for people with significant vision and hearing impairments.

-Anyone interested in becoming a Support Service Provider volunteer or needing the services of an SSP should contact Amber Mooney, at The Iris Network.
+Anyone interested in becoming a Support Service Provider volunteer or needing the services of an SSP should contact Cassie Diplock, at The Iris Network.

 189 Park Avenue

 Re: Increasing Awareness of DeafBlind Individuals and the Role of Support Service Providers (SSPs)